Style and Tone

 - Insightful.
 Users should believe that you (and by extension your application) know when a certain task is complicated and that you will guide them through it.
 At the same time, treat users as intelligent people who happen to need help with a particular problem.

 - Objective.
-Sometimes users want a richer explanation; often they want to know just what they need to move on.
+Sometimes users want a richer explanation; often though they just want to know what they need to move on.
 This requires objectivity—to recognize that the goal (productivity, curiosity, enjoyment) is the user's goal, not the writer's.
 It also requires that you shed any predisposed notions about the user.

 - User-focused.
 Write from the user's perspective and preferably from the perspective of what you can do for the user.
 Users should feel that they will find information that is relevant and accessible to them.